aio-libs/aiosmtpd/aiosmtpd/docs/proxyprotocol.rst

 .. method:: handle_PROXY(server, session, envelope, proxy_data)

-   :param SMTP server: The :class:`SMTP` instance invoking the hook.
+   :param server: The :class:`SMTP` instance invoking the hook.
+   :type server: aiosmtpd.smtp.SMTP
-   :param Session session: The Session data *so far* (see Important note below)
+   :param session: The Session data *so far* (see Important note below)
+   :type session: Session
-   :param Envelope envelope: The Envelope data *so far* (see Important note below)
+   :param envelope: The Envelope data *so far* (see Important note below)
+   :type envelope: Envelope
-   :param ProxyData proxy_data: The result of parsing the PROXY Header
+   :param proxy_data: The result of parsing the PROXY Header
+   :type proxy_data: ProxyData
    :return: Truthy or Falsey, indicating if the connection may continue or not, respectively

    .. important::